 Recruiting for the future

 Upon successful completion of the program, graduates are able to secure ongoing positions within their ‘home’ unit.

 Our grads work on projects that make a real difference in our community.
-You’ll witness the positive impact of your efforts – that’s an everyday experience when you’re developing reports that inform criminal justice strategy, contributing to policies that help shape our state’s future, and supporting the wider department in its commitment to improving the lives of Victorians.
-If you join DJR, your work will help make Victoria a safer and more equitable place to live.
+You will witness the positive impact of your efforts – that’s an everyday experience when you’re developing reports that inform criminal justice strategy, contributing to policies that help shape our state’s future, and supporting the wider department in its commitment to improving the lives of Victorians.
+You can be confident your work will help make Victoria a safer and more equitable place to live.